lupyuen/lupyuen.github.io/src/ttn.md

 Yep we're __officially a contributor__ to the globally-connected The Things Network!

-In case of problems, check the log on our Gateway at...
+In case of problems, check the __Packet Forwarder Log__ on our Gateway...

 ```text
 /var/log/daemon.log